Top 10 Symptoms of Candida Overgrowth

 If you are experiencing these symptoms and your doctor is at a loss to explain the reason why candida yeast overgrowth could be to blame.
 Candida, a yeast fungus, normally exists in small amounts in your mouth and intestines where it aids in digestion.
 In the right amounts, candida helps your body function correctly but when the levels increase it can cause significant health problems in both men and women.

 Many doctors have difficulty diagnosing candida overgrowth in both men and women.
+At Mitchell Medical Grup, our holistic doctors know how to diagnose and successfully treat candida overgrowth.

 Top 10 Symptoms of Candida Overgrowth